Bright-07/wireframing/README.md

 ### 3. Content Placement
 This shows where text, images, and media will go.
 It sets content hierarchy and readability before visuals are finalized.
 **Example:** A product page with a headline, description, image gallery, and price in a specific order.
+---

+## Types of Wireframes

+Wireframes can be broadly categorized into two types: **low-fidelity** and **high-fidelity**.
+Each serves a unique purpose at different stages of the design process.

+### ✏️ Low-Fidelity Wireframes
+These are basic, hand-drawn-style or grayscale layouts.
+They focus on structure and functionality without visual detail.
+**Used When:**
+- Early stages of ideation
+- Quick feedback loops
+- Brainstorming structure

+**Features:**
+- Placeholder text (e.g., “Lorem ipsum”)
+- Boxes to represent images
+- No styling or color

+###  High-Fidelity Wireframes
+These are detailed and often closely resemble the final UI.
+They include real text, branding, and some interactivity.
+**Used When:**
+- Finalizing designs before development
+- Presenting to stakeholders
+- Performing user testing

+**Features:**
+- Accurate spacing
+- Fonts, images, colors
+- Visual hierarchy

+###  Example in This Project
+The wireframe used in this project is a **[low-fidelity wireframe]**, as it focuses on layout and basic functionality without detailed visuals.

 ### 4. Functionality
 Wireframes often hint at how components behave — like buttons, forms, or modals — even if it's not interactive yet.